alimaandev/corun/README.md

 ## ✦ Overview

-**Code Run** transforms coding practice into an arcade experience.
+**CORUN** transforms coding practice into an arcade experience.
 You control a runner on a 3-lane highway while a monster chases you.
 Answer programming challenges correctly to stay ahead — one wrong answer and it closes in.

 ```
 ┌─────────────────────────────────────────┐